Hasselblad X1D II vs Leica SL

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

-Both the X1D II and the SL are recent models that are part of the current product line-up.
-The X1D II replaced the earlier Hasselblad X1D, while the SL does not have a direct predecessor.
+The X1D II is a recent model that features in the current product line-up of Hasselblad.
+In contrast, the SL has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Hasselblad X1D II or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.